 Across the various flags, the artist depicts inner body parts, such as the inside of an eye socket, to provide an alternative way of reading the accompanying phrases, and offer a deeper understanding of that which we share in humanity.
 Hemphill’s words ‘Our kisses are petals, our tongues caress the bloom’ prompt careful consideration of the language we use to express ourselves, together with the actions we undertake as they ultimately form the world we all endure.

-As part of her Ground Floor exhibition at BALTIC, Himid will use the traditional patterns and motifs of East African Kanga flags combined with mottos to produce a major outdoor commission.
-The work will be presented in tandem with a weekly programme of free public events every Sunday, including performances and community happenings.
-Through this Himid seeks to collaborate with and give visibility to marginalised creative communities.
+Himid will also explore the role of flags in British culture through producing a major outdoor commission for Great Exhibition of the North from 22 June this year.
+This element of the project will be presented in tandem with a weekly programme of free public events every Sunday, including performances and community happenings.
+Working alongside artist Richard Bliss, Himid seeks to collaborate with and give visibility to marginalised creative communities.

 Within these events, the gallery becomes a renewed focus for activity through live performance, poetry and music.
 The flag that sits atop BALTIC will be raised as a commentary on processes associated within ceremony, subverting such traditions by asking us ‘Why are you looking?’ and encouraging us to question and contemplate our own views.

 A twelve-week programme of activities accompanies this exhibition called Raising the Flag.
 The programme celebrates the raising of the flag which sits on top of BALTIC's roof, taking place on each of the Sundays throughout the Great Exhibition of the North.
 Each week there will be activity at 11.00 to coincide with the raising of Lubaina Himid’s flag.
 Find out more here.